cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

-A KEM used within HPKE MUST ensure the following to avoid identity mis-binding issues: The KEM shared secret computed by Encap and Decap MUST depend explicitly on the KEM public key pkR and the KEM ciphertext enc.
-The KEM shared secret returned by AuthEncap and AuthDecap MUST explicitly depend on the KEM public keys pkR and pkS and the KEM ciphertext enc.
+A KEM used within HPKE MUST ensure the following to avoid identity mis-binding issues: The KEM shared secret computed by Encap and Decap MUST depend explicitly on the KEM public key `pkR` and the encapsulated key `enc`, as observed in {{S01}}.
+The KEM shared secret returned by AuthEncap and AuthDecap MUST explicitly depend on the KEM public keys `pkR` and `pkS` and the encapsulated key `enc`.
 This is usually implemented by including these values explicitly into the context of the key derivation function used to compute the KEM shared secret.
 This is also how DHKEM meets the requirement.

 ## Security Requirements on a KDF {#kdf-choice}

-The choice of the KDF for the remainder of HPKE should be made based on the security level provided by the KEM and, if applicable, by the PSK.
+The choice of the KDF for the remainder of HPKE SHOULD be made based on the security level provided by the KEM and, if applicable, by the PSK.
 The KDF SHOULD have at least have the security level of the KEM and SHOULD at least have the security level provided by the PSK.